 If you can't make your appointment

-If you can’t make your appointment, please tell your local Area Housing Office as soon as possible.
+If you can’t make your appointment, please tell Housing Services as soon as possible.
 We can then arrange for someone else to be seen in your place and arrange another appointment for you if you still wish to see an advisor.